WATCH: Chaos Erupts in London as Leftists Clash with Cops After Election

 In a speech given after his stunning electoral defeat over the 70-year-old socialist, Jeremy Corby, Prime Minister Johnson called for unity.

-“To those who did not vote for us, or for me, and who wanted and perhaps still want to remain in the EU… I want you to know that we in this One Nation Conservative government will never ignore your good and positive feelings of warmth and sympathy towards the other nations on Europe,”, said Johnson.
+“To those who did not vote for us, or for me, and who wanted and perhaps still want to remain in the EU… I want you to know that we in this One Nation Conservative government will never ignore your good and positive feelings of warmth and sympathy towards the other nations on Europe,” said Johnson.

 “I frankly urge everyone one either side of [an] increasingly arid argument, I urge everyone to find closure and to let the healing begin,” he added.

-Speaking in May, Brexit Party leader Nigel Farage warned against the increasing violence of the left after getting “milkshaked“.
+Speaking in May, Brexit Party leader Nigel Farage warned against the increasing violence of the left after getting “milkshaked” on the campaign trail.

 “For a civilised democracy to work you need the losers’ consent,” he said.
 “Politicians not accepting the referendum result have led to this.”

 “Physical assault is now considered acceptable — they have a view, they are right… they feel entitled to behave like this.
-Something has gone very badly wrong”, Farage said.
+Something has gone very badly wrong,” Farage said.

-“For a civilised democracy to function, you have to have losers’ consent in elections.
-That is how it works”, he concluded.

 Protests in London #NotMyPM #NotMyPrimeMinister pic.twitter.com/92jDtEOdap